yowainwright/codependence/README.md

 }
 ```

-The config path is relative to `dependency` files, eg `package.json`.
+The config path is relative to manifest files, e.g. `package.json`.
 Each entry in `config` represents one manifest and requires `path` and `manager`; `name` is optional.

 > Editors can use the published [configuration schema][configuration-schema] for validation and completion.